 Assistance can be provided for up to 10 months from March 1, 2020 through December 30, 2020.
 However, local governments cannot pay for future rent payments in a lump sum.
 If a local government awards assistance to an applicant on a monthly basis through December, it must certify each month that continued assistance is necessary to meet a continued hardship.
-For example, a local government could award an applicant \$4,000 through December but would need to certify each month that the hardship still exists and that the household is incomeeligible before paying the rent in monthly installments.
+For example, a local government could award an applicant \$4,000 through December but would need to certify each month that the hardship still exists and that the household is eligible before paying the rent in monthly installments.
 Back rent, late fees, and other additional fees are eligible expenses.
+Assistance can only be provided for past due or currently due payments.
+Do not provide payments until after the due date of a rent payment.

-Rent limits and other affordability tests are not required to grant rental assistance to an applicant - the applicant simply must be income-eligible, have a documented COVID-related hardship, and meet other requirements as applicable.
+Rent limits and other affordability tests are not required to grant rental assistance to an applicant - the applicant simply must have a documented COVID-related hardship, and meet other requirements as applicable.
 While there is not a requirement to follow standard rent limits, a local government could decide to take affordability into account when offering or prioritizing assistance.
 Similarly, there is not a maximum for how much can be spent on monthly rent payments nor Is there a maximum award amount.
 These are local decisions to be made.